Center-for-Health-Data-Science/bulkDGD/doc/source/dgd_preprocess_samples.md

 # `dgd_preprocess_samples`

-This executable allows users to preprocess new samples to use within the DGD model.
+This executable allows users to preprocess new samples to use with the DGD model.

 It expects as input a CSV file containing a data frame with the gene expression data for the new samples.

 Each row must represent a sample, while each column must represent a gene identified by its Ensembl ID or additional information about the samples.
-The first column is expected to contain the unique names, IDs, or indexes of the samples.
+The first column is expected to contain the samples' unique names, IDs, or indexes.

 During preprocessing, Ensembl IDs indicating [pseudoautosomal regions](http://www.ensembl.org/info/genome/genebuild/human_PARS.html) are treated as different genes.